Cyclone Freddy: Records

+Cyclone Freddy lasted 36 days, made it the longest-lasting tropical cyclone worldwide, in terms of the number of days maintaining tropical storm status or higher, beating the previous record set by Hurricane John in 1994.
+Freddy was also the second-farthest traveling tropical cyclone globally, behind 1994's Hurricane John, with a distance traveled of 12,785 km.
+Freddy also holds the record for the all-time highest accumulated cyclone energy—a metric used to measure the total energy generated by tropical cyclones—of a tropical cyclone worldwide, surpassing the previous record set by Hurricane Ioke in 2006.
+Freddy was the first tropical cyclone to undergo seven separate rounds of rapid intensification.
+It was also one of only five systems to traverse the entire southern Indian Ocean from east to west, along with cyclones Litanne in 1994 as well as Leon–Eline, Hudah in 2000, and Dikeledi in 2025.

 Preparations

-Mauritius
+Mascarene Islands

 A class I cyclone warning was issued by Mauritius for Rodrigues, and later a class II cyclone warning was issued.
 Flights from Rodrigues to Saint-Denis, Réunion, were canceled or rescheduled due to inclement weather.
 Prime Minister Pravind Jugnauth stated this during a radio and television address urging vigilance and caution.
 The Mauritius Meteorological Services (MMS) issued a class III cyclone warning, estimating that Freddy's center gusts might reach up to 161 kn.
 The country also shut down its stock exchange as the storm neared.
 A total of 1,019 people sought refuge in public shelters.

-Réunion

-On 18 February, A cyclone yellow pre-alert was issued for the island of Réunion by the MFR.
+On 18 February, a cyclone yellow pre-alert was issued for the island of Réunion by the MFR.
 The following day, this was upgraded to an orange alert which prompted all schools to close.
 Hospital patients whose conditions did not require immediate treatment were to return home while those with more care-intensive needs were to be transported to designated facilities.
 The island's power company, EDF La Réunion, prepped 200 personnel with a further 100 people from subcontracted companies for immediate repairs once storm conditions subsided.
 Call centers were staffed with 60 additional workers.
 The company also prepped 50 vehicles, electrical equipment, 15 generators, and 4 helicopters for use.
 Residents in areas hard-hit by Cyclone Batsirai in February 2022 worried of exacerbated damage upon Freddy's arrival.
 Authorities in Le Tampon were mobilizing for the system's arrival.
 High seas prompted the closure of the Nouvelle route du Littoral with bus shuttles established to transport residents through inland routes to and from communities in the north and west.
 On 20 February, the RSMA-R mobilized 250 personnel for relief efforts.
 All service at Roland Garros Airport was suspended the same day, with service to resume following the cyclone's passage.
 A red alert for coastal flooding was issued for areas between Champs Borne and Pointe des Cascades.
 The city of Saint-Benoît opened two public shelters and closed all sporting facilities.
 Officials in Saint-Pierre postponed a local carnival for more than two weeks.